 In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, the independent consultant concluded that "no other competitor came even close."

-The gap between Datagma and ZoomInfo isn't just scale.
-It's what happens after the data is collected.
+The gap between Datagma and ZoomInfo is not just scale.
+It is what happens after the data is collected.

 For sales teams, this means AI-drafted follow-ups that address the specific concern raised on the last call.
 For marketers, it means plays that target accounts matching your actual win patterns.
 For RevOps, it means forecasts based on buying evidence rather than stage labels.

 Datagma tells you who someone is and how to reach them.
-ZoomInfo tells you that, plus whether they're in-market, what they care about, and what your best move is.
+ZoomInfo tells you that, plus whether they are in-market, what they care about, and what your best move is.

 ZoomInfo's Buyer Intent tracks signals from 210 million IP-to-Organization pairings and 6 trillion+ new keyword-to-device pairings sourced monthly.
 Guided Intent, exclusive to ZoomInfo, identifies topics historically correlated with deal success rather than requiring manual topic selection.